The Massachusetts General Hospital

 The fellowship is supported by NIH funds and is mentored by Eric F. Grabowski, MD, DSci, Associate Professor of Pediatrics at Harvard Medical School, Director of the Cardiovascular Thrombosis Laboratory, and a pediatric hematologist/oncologist at MGH, with assistance from outstanding other faculty in medical hematology and laboratory coagulation.
 Dr. Grabowski is also the Medical Director of the Massachusetts General Hospital Comprehensive Hemophilia Treatment Center.
 The MGH is a teaching hospital of the Harvard Medical School.
 Laboratory facilities for this opportunity are located on the main MGH campus.
 The fellowship will include an appointment in the Department of Pediatrics and, depending on the applicant’s background, the possibility of an appointment at the Harvard Medical School.

-If interested, please send your CV and a personal statement to Dr. Eric Grabowski at [email protected].
+If interested, please send your CV and a personal statement to Dr. Grabowski at [email protected].
 Interviews are possible via ZOOM during the present COVID-19 pandemic.